williamouyang/okta.github.io/_source/_docs/api/resources/oauth2.md

 #### Using the Default Authorization Server

-For developer orgs created after 8/9/2017, Okta provides a pre-configured Custom Authorization Server with the name `default`.
+Okta provides a pre-configured Custom Authorization Server with the name `default`.
 It allows you to specify `default` instead of the `authorizationServerId`, and includes a basic access policy and rule, which you can edit to control access.

 #### Create Authorization Server